Virtualization-projects/ee-workshop/README.md

 ### <a name="task1.3"></a>Task 1.3: Create Three DTR Repositories

-Docker Trusted Registry is a special server designed to store and manage your Docker images.
+Docker Trusted Registry (DTR) is a special service designed to store and manage your Docker images.
 In this lab we're going to create three different Docker images, and push them to DTR.
-But before we can do that, we need to setup repositories in which those images will reside.
-Often that would be enough.
+Before we can do that, we need to setup repositories in which those images will reside.

 However, before we create the repositories, we do want to restrict access to them.
 Since we have two distinct app components, a Java web app (with a database), and a .NET API, we want to restrict access to them to the team that develops them, as well as the administrators.
 To do that, we need to create two users and then two organizations.

-1. In the PWD web interface click the `DTR` button on the left side of the screen.
+1. In the PWD web interface, click the `DTR` button on the left side of the screen.

 	> **Note**: As with UCP before, DTR is also using self-signed certs.
 It's safe to click through any browser warning you might encounter.

-2. From the main DTR page, click users and then the New User button.
+2. **FIX SCREENSHOT** From the main DTR page, click users and then the New User button.

 	![](./images/user_screen.png)